EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * Check whether the pads need soldering on your USB Host Shield using the image above.
 * If they're not, [this](https://learn.sparkfun.com/tutorials/how-to-work-with-jumper-pads-and-pcb-traces/all) is a decent tutorial on soldering jumper pads though there are several on YouTube which may be better if you're not confident with a soldering iron.
 * Plug the USB Host Shield into the Leonardo.
+* If you're not adding an OLED, you're done.

+## Adding an OLED

+* Proper instructions to follow.
+In short, the wires need to be soldered to the underside of the Leonardo and then soldered/connected using a dupont connector to the OLED.

 ### Flashing the firmware